terryatgithub/climber-mate-rn/ReadMe.md

 ## Climber Mate
-> An demo app for mountain climbers, developed by React Native.
+> A demo app for mountain climbers, developed with React Native framework.

 > Note:
 Only UI and animation effects are implemented, the corresponding input verification and server api logic is not implemented.